yutingsdu/TransGram/README.md

 # 3. Output Description

-TransGram generates the following files:
-After transcriptome reconstruction, TransGram generates the following files:
+In transcriptome reconstruction mode, after processing the input data, TransGram generates the following files:

 	•	TransGram.gtf
 Final set of multi-exon transcripts reconstructed by TransGram, filtered by quality score.